-The TT31 is the most power efficient transponder available today; it’s easy to use and operate, with a clear bright display and simple user interface.
-Features include a flight timer, stop watch and altitude monitor that can alert you of a deviation from your selected altitude.
-In the U.S. the TT31 includes datalink support for TIS traffic uplinked from approach radars.
-TIS traffic can be displayed on a variety of cockpit displays, and coverage includes most US terminal areas.
+The TT31 is a highly efficient class leading transponder.
+It’s easy to use and operate, with a clear bright display and simple user interface.
+Features include a flight timer, stop watch and altitude monitor (can alert you of a deviation from your selected altitude).
+The TT31 includes data link support for the U.S. TIS traffic service, uplinked from approach radars.
+TIS traffic can be displayed on a variety of portable and panel mount displays, coverage includes most US terminal areas.

-The TT31 uses half the electrical power of the leading competitor transponder, whilst still transmitting at a higher signal power, its efficient design reduces waste heat in the avionics stack and reduces the load on the aircraft electrical system improving overall reliability.
+The TT31 uses half the electrical power of legacy transponders, whilst still transmitting at a higher signal power, its efficient design reduces waste heat in the avionics stack.
+This reduces the load on the aircraft electrical system improving overall reliability.
 The flexible power input means that both 14 and 28 volt systems can be used without special configuration or dropper resistors (we recommend that any dropper resistor fitted for a previous transponder should always be removed).
 The TT31 is compatible with both parallel and serial altitude encoders; it can even act as a serial altitude repeater to provide a convenient altitude source for your GPS.